From Linux Today in 2000.

 This kind of ingenuity is likely to see users in these countries make huge progress in an Open Source world.
 In some cases they are starting with a clean slate.
 This means they are not already locked into the economics of proprietary software.
 It’s a situation many in the west might envy – if everything else about lives in those countries wasn’t so difficult.

-Bishop says Linux will bring Russia and China back into the global software business.
+Bishop says Linux and free software will bring Russia and China back into the global software business.
 They certainly have world-class programmers.
 Developers in these countries are starting now on Linux applications – they are barely behind the west in terms of skills or experience.
 But even if they were, one of the key things about Open Source is that because the code is shared, it creates a much flatter playing field.
 It’s what Redhat CEO Bob Young describes as a real free market in software.

 Open source has another big attraction to users from behind the Iron and Bamboo curtains – it means there are no secret back doors.
 Bishop says that they fear proprietary operating systems contain backdoors included at the insistence of the US government so that federal agents can snoop.
 He says, “When you’ve got the source code you can find any back doors and close them.”